Examples of Industrial Workers of the World in the following topics:

 - For instance, the Industrial Workers of the World was a labor union that was founded by many notable socialists including Eugene Debs, "Mother" Mary Harris Jones, and Daniel De Leon.

-- The Industrial Workers of the World, also known as the IWW, or the Wobblies, is an international union.
+- The Industrial Workers of the World (IWW), also known as the "Wobblies," is an international union.

-- In particular, the IWW was organized because of the belief among many unionists, socialists, anarchists and radicals that the AFL not only had failed to effectively organize the U.S. working class, as only about 5% of all workers belonged to unions in 1905, but also that it was organizing according to narrow craft principles which divided groups of workers.
+- In particular, the IWW was organized because of the belief among many unionists, socialists, anarchists, and radicals that the AFL not only had failed to effectively organize the American working class, as only about 5 percent of all workers belonged to unions in 1905, but also was organizing according to narrow craft principles that divided groups of workers.

-- Bellamy's vision of a harmonious future world inspired the formation of over 160 "Nationalist Clubs" dedicated to the propagation of Bellamy's political ideas.
+- Bellamy's vision of a harmonious future world inspired the formation of more than 160 "Nationalist Clubs" dedicated to the propagation of Bellamy's political ideas.